Madesoft/project_saleor/README.md

 # Saleor

-This is an extension for Saleor Project, aiming to improve the test inside the project
+This is an extension for Saleor Project, aiming to improve the test inside the projectt